RSE-Sheffield/RSE-Sheffield.github.io/_events/fair2rs-2026-03-09-testing.md

 reliability & integrity of their research.

-**Prerequisite skills:** Attendees should have basic computer literacy (knowledge of files and folders), to be familiar with use of Github at a basic level (committing, pushing, repos).
+**Prerequisite skills:** Attendees should have basic computer literacy (knowledge of files and folders), to be familiar with use of GitHub at a basic level (committing, pushing, repos).
 They should also be comfortable with the very basics of Python programming / scripting.
 Knowing how to write functions and do basic operations should be all that is required with respect to Python.